skors/crowdnewsroom-backend/README.md

 python manage.py test --exclude-tag browsertest
 ```

+## Check in the frontend build for deployment

+For CORRECTIV deployment, there is currently no frontend build task on the server.
+So when working on the `/theme/` js & css, build it with `yarn build` and check in the bundles.

 ## About
 This project uses [BrowserStack](https://www.browserstack.com/) for cross-browser testing and [Crowdin](https://crowdin.com) for translations.
 Cheers to these tools to support non-profit and Open Source initiatives.